-This page is for information about observing at IDMCC events:
+This page is for information about observing and setting out IDMCC events:

 A Guide to both Riding and Observing at Trials